Medtronic

 Venture Round in 2011

-Functional Neuromodulation is a medical technology company that specializes in developing neuromodulation therapies aimed at treating Alzheimer's disease and other cognitive disorders.
-Established in 2010, the company is headquartered in Toronto, Canada, with an additional office in Minneapolis, Minnesota.
-Its primary offering is a deep brain stimulation (DBS) technology, which involves a surgically implanted device that delivers mild electrical pulses to specific areas of the brain.
-This approach is designed to enhance neural activity and modulate memory circuits, ultimately assisting patients in managing symptoms associated with memory and cognitive impairments.
-Through its innovative therapies, Functional Neuromodulation aims to improve the quality of life for individuals suffering from these challenging conditions.
+Functional Neuromodulation is a medical technology company focused on developing neuromodulation therapies for cognitive and memory disorders, particularly Alzheimer's disease and mild cognitive impairment.
+Founded in 2010, the company is headquartered in Minneapolis, Minnesota, with an additional office in Toronto, Canada.
+It offers a deep brain stimulation (DBS) technology that involves a surgically implanted medical device designed to deliver mild electrical pulses to specific areas of the brain.
+This approach aims to enhance neural activity and modulate the brain's memory circuits, ultimately enabling patients with cognitive impairments to improve their quality of life.

 PowerVision